 The main obstacle for on-site production is the fact that the definition of genuine self-supply has become more restrictive.
-The consumer must be the operator of the plant, which must be located in the immediate local vicinity of the place of consummation.
+The consumer must be the operator of the plant, which must be located in the immediate local vicinity of the place of its use.
 In both regards, there may be questions of interpretation.
-The Federal Network Authority has published guidelines on self-supply, but a number of questions remain open.
+BNetzA has published guidelines on self-supply, but a number of questions remain open.
 If there is a delivery of electricity other than genuine self-supply, additional charges will become due on the electricity, which makes such models less attractive.